I tried running and comparing time series foundation models on DGX Spark

 |---|---|

-What I'm thinking about for a project I'm actually involved in is a use case where real-time data acquired from PLCs (industrial controllers that control sensors and set values on the manufacturing floor) is fed into a time-series model to sequentially determine "is it likely that normal products will be produced under current operating conditions?" and "are there signs of heading toward a failure as the set values change?"
-Passing set values as future covariates enables forecasting future values of quality indicators, and looking at prediction residuals can also serve as an anomaly score.
-As shown in the benchmark in this article, Chronos-2 28M achieves a warm latency of 3.7ms, well within PLC scan cycles (100ms to 1 second), making real-time integration in an edge-close configuration realistically feasible.
-The Cognite × Celanese case mentioned earlier follows exactly the same structure, implementing this by connecting an OT platform provider to NIM.
-I'm planning to cover the technical verification of feeding actual PLC data in a separate article.
+In a project I'm currently involved with, I'm thinking about using real-time data acquired from PLCs (industrial controllers that manage sensors and setpoints on the factory floor) fed into time-series models to continuously judge "whether the current operating conditions are likely to produce normal products" and "whether setpoint changes show signs of heading toward failure."
+By passing setpoints as future covariates, you can forecast future quality metrics, and by monitoring prediction residuals, you can generate anomaly scores as well.
+The benchmark in this article shows that Chronos-2 28M at 3.7ms warm latency easily fits within PLC scan cycles (100ms to 1 second), making real-time integration in an edge-adjacent configuration realistically feasible.
+The Cognite × Celanese case study mentioned earlier follows exactly the same pattern, implementing this by connecting an OT platform with NIM.
+I plan to cover the technical verification of feeding actual PLC data in a separate article.

-The predict_quantiles API for Chronos-2 was completely revamped in version 2.2, so directly copying from older articles or official examples won't work.
-The argument is inputs=tensor, the input must be 3-dimensional (n_series, n_variates, history_length) (even for univariate: tensor[None, None, :]), and the return value is tuple[list[Tensor], list[Tensor]] where the shape of quantiles_list[0] is (n_variates, horizon, num_quantiles).
+The predict_quantiles API in Chronos-2 was completely revamped in the 2.2.x series, so copy-pasting from older articles or official examples will not work as-is.
+The argument is inputs=tensor, the input must be 3-dimensional (n_series, n_variates, history_length) (even for univariate: tensor[None, None, :]), and the return value is tuple[list[Tensor], list[Tensor]] where quantiles_list[0] has shape (n_variates, horizon, num_quantiles).

 Summary

-To put it simply: Chronos-2 for latency-sensitive, massively parallel workloads; TimesFM 2.5 when you want to leverage long context for better accuracy; and NV-Tesseract for dedicated anomaly detection in manufacturing.
-Chronos-2 28M is lightweight in both memory and inference time, with accuracy nearly on par with the 120M model — an interesting option for near-edge deployments.
+To put it simply, the division looks like: Chronos-2 for latency-critical high-volume parallel processing, TimesFM 2.5 for leveraging long context to maximize accuracy, and NV-Tesseract for dedicated anomaly detection in manufacturing settings.
+Chronos-2 28M is lightweight in both memory and inference time while achieving nearly the same accuracy as the 120M model — making it an interesting option for deployment in edge-adjacent locations.

 Reference Links